 The therapy itself works to stretch the spine, using a decompression table or other device, in order to create negative pressure and space for the disc fluid to move back into place.
 The ultimate goal of spinal decompression is to relieve the patient’s chronic back, arm, neck, and/or leg pain, and to heal the source of said pain.

 A spinal decompression table is the main tool used in non-surgical spinal decompression therapy.
-There are two main types of spinal decompression tables: one with cable and pulley systems that create pull on the patient's body, and decompression tables consists of an upper and lower body portion that move independently from one another.
-The latter type of table is much more effective at preventing muscle guarding, and is what we recommend for the best patient outcomes.
+There are two main types of spinal decompression tables: one with cable and pulley systems that create pull on the patient's body, and decompression tables that consist of an upper and lower body portion that move independently from one another.
+The latter type of table is much more effective at preventing muscle guarding, and is what we recommend for the best possible patient outcomes.

 Patients are strapped to the table using a harness, with other props such as pillows used to keep the patient comfortable and the spine in the correct position for decompression.
 Once the patient is in place, the table program is enacted and the two parts of the table begin to pull apart from one another.
 The poundage of the pull depends on the type of decompression as well as the physicality of the patient and can range anywhere from just 5 pounds for a cervical decompression protocol to 100 pounds or more for lumbar decompression on a larger patient.